MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Remove-CMTaskSequence.md

 The first command gets the task sequence object named TaskSequence01 and stores the object in the $TaskSequence variable.

 The second command removes the task sequence object stored in $TaskSequence.
-Specifying the *Force* parameter indicates that the user is not prompted before the task sequence is removed.

 ### Example 2: Remove a task sequence by using the pipeline